mikechamberlain/coding-standards/README.md

 - If you cannot recover from an exception, _it's totally fine_!
 Exceptions should be, by nature, _exceptional_, so as a programmer you can't be expected to mitigate for every potential corner case.
 Someone forgot to deploy the config file?
 The network went down?
 The datacenter was destroyed by a hurricane?
 Christopher Hitchens rose again?
 It's not your problem.
   - Either: don't catch the exception in the first place.
   - Else: catch, handle (log?) and _rethrow_.
-  - Finally: give someone further up the call stack with more knowledge the chance to handle it more appropriately.
+  - Finally: give someone further up the callstack the chance to handle it more appropriately.
 - When _rethrowing_ an exception simply `throw;` it.
 Do not `throw ex;` as this loses the original call stack information, making it look like the exception originated inside your `catch` block.
 - **Note that simply logging an exception does not count as graceful recovery.
 If in doubt, always rethrow.**